A new spectral analysis of stationary random Schr\"odinger operators: Perturbative Mourre's commutator approach

 More precisely, for all $\phi\in\Ld^2(\Omega)$, we can expand

 for some unique collection of kernels $\phi_p\in\Hf^{\odot p}$ or $u_p\in\Ld^2_\Sym((\R^d)^p)$, where the expansion is converging in $\Ld^2(\Omega)$.
 The Stroock formula asserts

-It can be checked that the $p$th Wiener chaos $\Hc_p$ coincides with the eigenspace of the Ornstein-Uhlenbeck operator $\Lc$ associated with the eigenvalue $p$, so that the Wiener chaos expansion~\eqref{eq:wiener-chaos} coincides with the spectral decomposition of $\Lc$.
+It can be checked that the $p$th Wiener chaos $\Hc_p$ coincides with the eigenspace of the Ornstein--Uhlenbeck operator $\Lc$ associated with the eigenvalue $p$, so that the Wiener chaos expansion~\eqref{eq:wiener-chaos} coincides with the spectral decomposition of $\Lc$.

 Intuitively, higher chaoses can be viewed as characterizing higher complexity of randomness.
 In our study of random Schrödinger operators, the use of Wiener chaos decomposition is reminiscent of cumulant expansions for interacting particle systems, e.g.~\cite{BGSRS-20,D-19}.